fiatjaf/sitio/README.md

 ## plugins

+For advanced users: there are two kinds of plugins, normal plugins and postprocessor plugins.

+### normal plugins

-For advanced users: you can also import `const {plug} = require('sitio')` and call it with one of our [plugins](https://www.npmjs.com/search?q=keywords:sitio-plugin) to get a bunch of pages generated automatically. `plug` calls take the following arguments:
+You can also import `const {plug} = require('sitio')` and call it with one of our [plugins](https://www.npmjs.com/search?q=keywords:sitio-plugin) to get a bunch of pages generated automatically. `plug` calls take the following arguments:

 ```javascript
 plug(